 Birthing can be a tricky topic to understand.
-Here founders of the DBC talk us through how mindful birthing is having a major rebrand and the benefits to mums not only during pregnancy but for parenthood in general...all evidence-based research.
+Here founder of the DBC talks us through how mindful birthing is having a major rebrand and the benefits to mums not only during pregnancy but for parenthood in general...all evidence-based research.

 Learn what exactly is mindful birthing and how you can be mindful and mentally prepared for a dream birth and beyond.

 Mindfulness is a modern, non-religious practice that focuses on paying attention to the present moment.

 Its practice can make us calmer and more centred and improve our physical and mental wellbeing.